 Chris Peterson has spent his career fighting for working families.
 A professor of business law at the University of Utah, he has worked tirelessly to help industry to improve the lives of their employees and customers.
-When our neighbors were losing their homes and the economy was crashing before our eyes, Peterson took the fight to Wall Street greed helping build a team in Washington, D.C. that returned $12 billion to cheated American families.
+When our neighbors were losing their homes and the economy was crashing before our eyes, Peterson helped build a team in Washington, D.C. that returned $12 billion to cheated American families.
 Chris knows Utahns need a fair marketplace that treats customers right and gives every business a chance to succeed.

 Chris' government and policy experience include:

 · Working as a Special Advisor in the U.S. Department of Defense where he helped lead the Pentagon’s efforts to protect military servicemembers from predatory lending.
 The Secretary of Defense awarded Peterson the Office of the Secretary of Defense Award for Excellence for his efforts on behalf of military families;